 You Republicans who thought that this was a Trumpismo problem?
 Wrong again.
 It is a you problem.
 You are the problem.
 Elections have consequences.

 They did not take the threat of traitors in their midst seriously.
 There were no objections based on credential arguments offered, that I heard.
 All of the members of the 117th Congress who showed up for work on January 3rd were seated.
 Most of us know now what that lack of awareness cost us on January 6th, 2021.
 None of us know what the future holds, unfortunately.
-There are traitors in their midst, and there is a traitor in the White House unless they remove him before January 20th, 2021 when the new president takes over.
-One week away.
-Still not sleeping well.
+There are traitors in their midst, and there was a traitor in the White House until January 20th, 2021 when the new president took over.

 The Electoral College was designed to reflect the popular vote.
 A popular vote that depends on who is allowed to vote, and for whom.